16: Association

 16.3 Pearson’s Correlation

 Pearson’s correlation coefficient (r) is the most widely used measure of correlation.
-It assesses the linear relationship between two continuous variables, making it appropriate for normally distributed data with a linear relationship.
+It assesses the strength and direction of the linear association between two continuous variables and is appropriate when both variables are approximately normally distributed and have a linear relationship.

 Assumptions